ReVanced-Extended-Community/Patches-Documentation/README.md

 <details><summary>

-## List of ReVanced Extended Patches with Screenshots
+## List of Patches with Screenshots
 </summary>

 <details><summary>